-Out of the four trends listed above, only one (our friends passing) is out of our control… which means we have the choice to take ownership over these three:
+Out of the four trends listed above, only one (sadly, the one tied to a grieving process – friends passing) is out of our control…

-- We can decide to be more active and involved
+- You can decide to be more active and involved

-- We can decide to become unstuck and change our behaviors and experiences
+- You can decide to become unstuck and change your behaviors and experiences

-- We can decide to be more open minded to change
+- You can decide to be more open-minded to new experiences